LibraryCarpentry/lc-git/_episodes/03-sharing.md

 ## Pushing and Pulling

-Let's go back and push our changes
+Let's go back and push our changes.

 ~~~
 $ git push
 ~~~
 {: .bash}

 Now if we go back to our GitHub repo, we can see all our changes.
 Let's add an extra line of text there, and commit these changes.
 When we commit changes on GitHub itself, we don't have to push these.
+Instead, we will need to pull them back to our lcoal repository instead.

 Now let's get the third line on to our computer.